-U.S. Department of Energy, Energy Information Administration, Monthly Energy Review, March 2019, Washington, DC, Table 2.1.
+U.S. Department of Energy, Energy Information Administration, Monthly Energy Review, March 2018, Washington, DC, Table 2.1.
 (Additional resources: www.eia.doe.gov)

 ^a Electrical energy losses have been distributed among the sectors.
-Renewable energy consumption is included in the appropriate sectors.

 In transportation, the alcohol fuels blended into gasoline to make gasohol (10% ethanol or less) are counted under "renewables" and are not in with petroleum.
 The petroleum category, however, still contains other blending agents that are not actually petroleum but are not broken out into a separate category.